-The following table provides projected future net cash flows based on the twelve month unweighted arithmetic average of the first-day-of-the-month oil price for Brent crude in the period January through December 2015.
-The average 2015 Brent crude price of \$54.13 per barrel is adjusted for crude handling, transportation fees, quality, and a regional price differential.
-Based on the crude quality, these adjustments are estimated to be \$(0.41) per barrel for the Jubilee Field; therefore, the adjusted oil price is \$53.72 per barrel for Jubilee.
-TEN was not adjusted as it does not currently have any production to estimate a differential.
-Because prices used in the calculation are average prices for that year, the standardized measure could vary significantly from year to year based on market conditions that occur.
+The following table provides projected future net cash flows based on the twelve month unweighted arithmetic average of the first-day-of-the-month oil price for Brent crude in the period January through December 2016.
+The average 2016 Brent crude price of \$42.90 per barrel is adjusted for crude handling, transportation fees, quality, and a regional price differential.
+Based on the crude quality, these adjustments are estimated to be \$0.06 per barrel for the Jubilee Field; therefore, the adjusted oil price is \$42.96 per barrel for Jubilee.
+As the TEN fields recently started production, we do not have sufficient historical information to estimate the differential.
+However, we expect the differential to be consistent with the Jubilee Field.
+Since the Jubilee Field is currently at a premium, we elected to use a \$0.00 differential to be conservative for the TEN fields, therefore the price utilized for the TEN fields is \$42.90.